solliancenet/CosmosDB-v3-labs/dotnet/labs/08-change_feed_with_azure_functions.md

 > The function works by polling your container on an interval and checking for changes since the last lease time.
 Each turn of the function may result in multiple documents that have changed, which is why the input is an IReadOnlyList of Documents.

-1. Add the following usings to the top of the **MaterializedViewFunction.cs** file:
+1. Add the following using statements to the top of the **MaterializedViewFunction.cs** file:

    ```csharp
    using System.Threading.Tasks;